Bangalore Warhawks

-The Bangalore Warhawks are a professional American football team based in Bangalore, India.
-The Warhawks are one of the first eight franchises of the Elite Football League of India (EFLI) and compete in its inaugural season in 2012 as a member of the West Division, where they finished as semi-finalists.
+The Bangalore Warhawks were a professional American football team based in Bangalore, India.
+The Warhawks were one of the first eight franchises of the Elite Football League of India (EFLI) and compete in its inaugural season in 2012 as a member of the West Division, where they finished as semi-finalists.

 The team was originally slated to play in Bhubaneshwar, but officials have since moved the franchise.
 The team is owned by Buffalo Bills player Mario Williams.